Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 When software is open source, anyone can download, inspect and, in most cases, modify its code.
 This makes it different from closed source or proprietary software, which is usually released in the form of binaries – meaning source code is not publicly available.

-To make their code available, most open source projects today host it on a platform like GitHub or GitLab, where anyone can view it.
+Most open source projects today host their code on platforms like GitHub or GitLab, where anyone can view it.
 In addition to storing a project's source code, these platforms also typically host a few other core resources, including:

 • A README file, which describes how to compile and install the software.